ansh/jiffyreader.com/README.md

   2. Open Firefox
   3. Enter `about:debugging#/runtime/this-firefox`  in the address bar
   4. Click `Load Temporary Add-on...` and navigate to the path of the downloaded `jiffyReader-firefox.xpi` and select it to install it
+  5. The extension is now turned on by defualt in version 1.0.7.5 and above
+  6. See the [faq section](#FAQ) on how to use the extension, customize it (global and per site settings) and excluding sites `awlays on`

 <strong>Firefox will remove the extension when the browser is closed.
 This will be solved once we provide a means to download the extension from the firefox store</strong>